dematerializer/emoji-finder/README.md

 - interactive UI that allows for manually composing sequences of emoji that you can copy to the clipboard
 - fuzzy, offline search supporting multiple input languages (currently English and German)
 - based on [unicode-emoji-data](https://www.npmjs.com/package/unicode-emoji-data) and [unicode-emoji-annotations](https://www.npmjs.com/package/unicode-emoji-annotations)
-- 🚫🤖🎓 no machine learning involved (yet)
+- NEW: 🤖🎓 machine learning involved (use the experimental `--dango` flag)

 Works best on Mac OS.
 Works great on Linux after installing [Emoji One](https://github.com/eosrei/emojione-color-font#install-on-linux).
 [Doesn't really work on Windows](https://github.com/sindresorhus/emoj/issues/5).